 Cautions for blocking with bovine serum albumin (BSA) or milk:

 Bovine serum albumin (BSA) and dry milk sometimes contain bovine IgG.
 With the exception of Jackson ImmunoResearch Bovine Anti-Goat IgG, many secondary antibodies such as Anti-Bovine, Anti-Goat, and Anti-Sheep will react with bovine IgG.
 Therefore, use of BSA or dry milk for blocking or diluting may significantly increase background and/or reduce antibody titer.
-For blocking, use normal serum (5% v/v) from
+For blocking, use normal serum (5% v/v) from the host species of the labeled secondary antibody.

 Additional information on IgG- and Protease-free BSA from Jackson ImmunoResearch.